Baháʼí Faith in Greater Boston: Albert Vail

-As early as January 1913 Albert Vail, then a Unitarian Minister, was visible promulgating the religion, and was listed as the delegate to the "Bahai Temple Unity" national convention from the Urbana Baháʼí community.
-He reported on developments in Urbana Illinois of study of the Baháʼí teachings and seems to quote the Writings saying: "It is remarkable to observe how the Spirit seems to catch and hold one, and the whole life seems set aflame as to the Truth.
+As early as January 1913, Albert Vail, then a Unitarian Minister, was visibly promulgating the religion, and was listed as the delegate to the "Bahai Temple Unity" national convention from the Urbana Baháʼí community.
+He reported on developments in Urbana, Illinois of study of the Baháʼí teachings and seems to quote the Writings saying: "It is remarkable to observe how the Spirit seems to catch and hold one, and the whole life seems set aflame as to the Truth.
 There is a mystery, a force in the Cause far above the ken of men and angels." and then spoke with an eloquence that moved and thrilled the audience.
 In a separate account of the convention, it was noted he was the final speaker of the meeting and that his "discourse was unique in penetrating power and beauty of utterance among all the eloquent addresses of the Convention" and that the chair had stopped reviewing the watch to limit speakers.
-Both accounts lamented that the speech was not written down but one said it traced the proofs of Manifestation, noting the martyrdoms of Persia, the need of divine authority to solve human problems, and the lives of the Central Figures of the Faith.
+Both accounts lamented that the speech was not written down, but one said it traced the proofs of Manifestation, noting the martyrdoms of Persia, the need for divine authority to solve human problems, and the lives of the Central Figures of the Faith.

 Vail was officially recognized to have joined the religion years later, after the majority of his congregation insisted he stop promoting the religion.

 Green Acre and contributing to the national leadership

-In the summer of 1913 Baháʼís felt a strength of organization to attempt to win control of the board of Green Acre.
-Following this Kate Ives, the first Baháʼí of Boston, wrote a letter to the editor inviting Portsmouth residents to a talk on the religion.
-In 1914 Alfred E. Lunt was Secretary of the annual convention to elect the national leadership and was himself then elected along with William Henry Randall.
+In the summer of 1913, Baháʼís felt the strength of organization to attempt to win control of the board of Green Acre.
+Following this, Kate Ives, the first Baháʼí of Boston, wrote a letter to the editor inviting Portsmouth residents to a talk on the religion.
+In 1914, Alfred E. Lunt was Secretary of the annual convention to elect the national leadership and was himself then elected along with William Henry Randall.